This post may contain affiliate links.

 How Long Should I Cook Green Beans On The Stove?

-Southern Style Green Beans get their distinct, melt-in-your-mouth texture and flavor from being slow-cooked on the stove.
-Generally, for the most flavor-infused results, you’ll want to simmer the beans on a low heat setting for about an hour.
-This cooking duration allows the ingredients, like onion, garlic, and the smoky hint of bacon grease, to thoroughly cook into the green beans, resulting in terrific flavor and great to serve with any main dish.
+Southern-style green Beans get their distinct, melt-in-your-mouth texture and flavor from being slow-cooked on the stove.
+Generally, you’ll want to simmer the beans on a low heat setting for about an hour for the most flavor-infused results.
+This cooking duration allows the ingredients, to be thoroughly cooked into the green beans, resulting in terrific flavor and great to serve with any main dish.

 Commonly Asked Questions